ammarion/amazon-web-services-automation/README.md

 ## Resources Covered:

 VPC, EC2, Lambda, RDS, and deploying containerized microservices with Docker.
-Includes hands-on, detailed labs making use of AWS Command Line Interface, AWS CloudFormation, and the Python SDK.
+Includes hands-on, detailed instructions making use of AWS Command Line Interface, AWS CloudFormation, and the Python SDK.

 ## Description